Tina Joemat-Pettersson: Career in the Northern Cape government: 1994–2009

 A member of the African National Congress, Joemat-Pettersson was elected to the newly established Northern Cape Provincial Legislature in the 1994 general elections, the first elections to be held under universal suffrage.
 Having entered the provincial legislature, Joemat-Petterson was appointed to the first Executive Council of the Northern Cape by premier Manne Dipico as the Member of the Executive Council (MEC) for the Education, Arts and Culture portfolio.
 She was 30 years old at the time and her appointment was met with skepticism.
 Following the 1999 general elections, she remained as a Member of the Executive Council, now with the responsibility for only the Education portfolio.
-During her tenure as MEC for Education, the Northern Cape had the highest matriculation rate and managed to reduce the amount of schools with a pass rate of less than 20% to zero in 2000.
+During her tenure as MEC for Education, the Northern Cape had the highest matriculation rate and managed to reduce the number of schools with a pass rate of less than 20% to zero in 2000.

 After the 2004 general elections, Dipuo Peters succeeded Dipico as premier and announced her executive council, in which she appointed Joemat-Pettersson as the MEC for Agriculture and Land Reform.
 Gomolemo Lucas took over the Education portfolio.
 In 2006, Joemat-Pettersson was ranked as the best-performing MEC for Agriculture in the country by an agricultural magazine.